Fine Art Watercolour Paper

 Size: 320mm x 430mm

-Original Painting Medium: Gouache
+Original Painting Medium: Gouache and watercolour

 Scientific Name: Fuchsia magellanica

 Lady’s Eardrops, Mrs. Popple, Falling Stars, Rufus the Red, Sleigh Bells, Ting-a-Ling, and Sophisticated Lady are just a few of the amusing and descriptive names of the many fuchsia varieties available.

 Fuchsias are chiefly grown for their attractive pendulous flowers that look similar to a ballet skirt and spread out to form bell-shaped flowers.
 The hanging delicate flowers range in colour from scarlet, rosy red, crimson, white, and pink to deep purple.